 - Insider’s guide to HHN 2017’s exclusive food and drinks

 There’s no denying it.
-Evil will take over at the most frightening place on earth: Halloween Horror Nights 2016 at Universal Studios Florida.
-This is our first-time visitors guide for conquering that evil, composed of our 13 best tips, tricks, and secrets for saving time and money at the nation’s premier Halloween event.
+Evil will take over at the most frightening place on Earth: Halloween Horror Nights 2017 at Universal Studios Florida.
+This is our first-time visitors’ guide for conquering that evil, composed of our 13 best tips, tricks, and secrets for saving time and money at the nation’s premier Halloween event.

 If you only take away one tip from this page, let it be this first warning, communicated to you in the most serious manner possible: do not go to Halloween Horror Nights on the busy event dates in October, which are often referred to as peak nights.

-Please don’t take this first tip as a boarder statement meaning you should never go to Halloween Horror Nights.
-We’ve been going for years; it truly is the nation’s premier Halloween event; it’s won more awards than we can count; and once you’ve gone the first time you’ll likely start planning for next year immediately.
-Just don’t go on a peak night… even if you can afford the $119 Express Pass.
+Please don’t take this first tip as a boarder statement meaning you should never go to Horror Nights.
+We’ve been going for years, it truly is the nation’s premier Halloween event, it’s won more awards than we can count, and once you’ve gone the first time, you’ll likely start planning for next year immediately.
+Just don’t go on a peak night… even if you can afford the $129 Express Pass.

-Even though it has a little less Halloween spirit, really the best time to go to Halloween Horror Nights is during the first three weeks.
-Visiting earlier in the season will ensure that crowds and lines are smaller (although certainly not obsolete), and smaller crowds will ensure you can do everything without standing in line for an unreasonable amount of time.
-And given how popular HHN has become, there will still be plenty of enthusiasm in the air – even on the Thursday or a Sunday.
+Even though it has a little less Halloween spirit, really the best time to go to Halloween Horror Nights is during the first three weeks or November 3-4.
+Visiting during these times will ensure that crowds and lines are smaller (although certainly not obsolete), and smaller crowds will ensure you can do everything without standing in line for an unreasonable amount of time.
+And given how popular HHN has become, there will still be plenty of enthusiasm in the air – even on a Thursday or Sunday.

 #2 – Pick the right number of nights to visit

 If you think this event is going to freak you out and you’re not feelin’ it, so to speak, one night will be plenty.
 Just make sure you get there early so you can check out a lot of the grounds before the sun totally sets for the night.